CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Switch-Inventory.md

 Disk information is available from the NetQ UI and NetQ CLI.

-- Inventory|Switches card
-    - Medium/Large: view Disk distribution across on all switches (graphic)
-    - Full-screen: view disk vendor, size, revision, model, name, transport, and type on a switch (table)
+- Inventory|Switches card: view disk vendor, size, revision, model, name, transport, and type on a switch (table)
-- `netq show inventory disk` command
-    - View disk name, type, transport, size, vendor, and model on all devices
+- `netq show inventory disk` command: view disk name, type, transport, size, vendor, and model on all devices

 {{< tabs "TabID336" >}}